ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 This section contains the following parameters:

--   `user` — Username.
+-   `user` — User name.
 -   `password` — Password.
--   `allow_empty` — Allows connection of replicas without authentication as well as authenticated replicas.
+-   `allow_empty` — If `true`, then other replicas are allowed to connect without authentication even if credentials are set.
+If `allow_empty` is `false`, then connections without authentication are refused.
 Default value: `false`.
--   `old` — Previous `user` and `password` used during credential rotation.
+-   `old` — Contains old `user` and `password` used during credential rotation.
 Several `old` sections can be specified.

 **Credential Rotation**

-ClickHouse supports dynamic interserver credential rotation without the need of shutting down all replicas to update their configuration at once.
+ClickHouse supports dynamic interserver credential rotation without the need of shutting down all replicas at the same time to update their configuration.
 Credentials can be changed in several steps.

-To enable authentication if it was not used before, set `interserver_http_credentials.allow_empty` to `true` and add credentials.
+To enable authentication, set `interserver_http_credentials.allow_empty` to `true` and add credentials.
 This allows connections with authentication and without it.
-By default, `allow_empty` is set to `false` and unauthenticaded connections are refused if any credentials are specified in the configuration.

 ``` xml
 <interserver_http_credentials>